 One of the greatest areas that a younger minister faces is how to get along with disgruntled board members.
 Many young pastors have left their first board meeting questioning why do people act this way?
 Even seasoned pastors who were blessed by having wonderful boards and felt led to follow God’s leading to another church, question and struggle with a controlling and disgruntled board.
 Some pastors have even questioned whether board members are Christians by the negative and obstinate way they act.
-Printable Version link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Most board members are great!
 However, many pastors come to a new church and “inherit” a group of people who like to govern every step and operation of the church.
 Traditions are hard to break and overcome.
 They are not formed overnight and cannot be quickly changed.
 In some cases, these members have served as board members for 20-40 years, having a mindset, “I was here before you came and I will be here after you leave!”